DaxDVN/code-challenge-dat-nguyen/problem5/Readme.md

    npm install
    ```

-3. Create `.env` file in the project root with the following content:
+3. Create `.env` file in the project root with the following content if there is any error:

    ```
     MONGO_URI=mongodb+srv://daxdatnguyen:f5pJvGMCB30jlgab@mycluster.vkhwh.mongodb.net/sample_mflix?retryWrites=true&w=majority&appName=MyCluster